Grigoriy Korchmar

-Although little-known outside his native Russia, Korchmar is a prominent figure in the musical life of St Petersburg.
-He began to study piano and composition in 1958 at the Nikolai Rimsky-Korsakov Conservatory in St Petersburg.
+Although little-known outside his native Russia, Korchmar was a prominent figure in the musical life of St Petersburg.
+He began to study piano and composition in 1958 at the Nikolai Rimsky-Korsakov Conservatory in Leningrad (now St Petersburg).
 In 1996 he was made an "Honoured Art Worker of Russia".

 Notable works by Korchmar include the operas Newlyweds (1970), A Story about Boris and Gleb (1981) and Fedra (1984), Dialogues for cello and piano (1976), Tango macabre for violin and piano (1985), White Nights Serenades (1991) for solo guitar and four symphonies, the latest of which was completed in 2003.

-Grigoriy Korchmar's brother, Leonid Korchmar is a conductor of the Mariinsky Theatre and a notable conducting pedagogue.
+Korchmar's brother, Leonid Korchmar is a conductor of the Mariinsky Theatre and a notable conducting pedagogue.

+Korchmar died at the age of 77 on 17 November 2025.